FabianoEger/tago-documentation/tutorials.rst

 Open your dashboard, and run the code in your Arduino board.
 Note the widget display the value in realtime.
 Try to heat the sensor to reach the 50C.
 You should then receive an e-mail from Tago.
 Cool down the sensor below 30C, and try again!
-If you have any issue or question about this application, access our `Forum <http://community.tago.io/>`_ .
+If you have any issue or question about this application, access our `Forum <https://community.tago.io/>`_ .

 Conclusion
 **********

-That was a very simple example that shows how easy and quick is to set the ecosystem around Tago and your device.
+That was a very simple example that showed how easy and quick is to set the ecosystem around Tago and your device.
 To extract more from Tago, check out this :ref:`tutorial <ref_tutorials_advanced_arduino>` .
 Here you will be able to send and receive data from Tago, run scripts in the Analysis and combine data.